 The Downhill Slide to Babylon: Beginning with Saul, David, and Solomon the books of Samuel, Kings and Chronicles trace for us the next 600 years of Israel's history under the rule of kings (with a separate priesthood).
 A civil war had split the kingdom after the death of Solomon.
 Idolatrous shrines and corrupt priests were installed at Bethel and Dan to help bring about loyalty to the northern kings.
 The record shows that all 19 kings in the ten northern tribes ("Israel") were indifferent or actually opposed to God's expressed desire to rule his people through them.
 In the south, Benjamin and Judah, centering their worship around the temple in Jerusalem, retained their integrity somewhat longer--with five out of their 20 kings recorded as "doing what was right before the Lord."
-(For a list of these kings see http://ldolphin.org/kings.html).
+(List of kings)

 But the reforms--even under the good kings--were always incomplete.
 The recorded revivals and restorations never brought the nation back to where she had been under King David.
 The inexorable decline was marked by the rise of great prophets who warned of God's grave displeasure at the failure of His people to reflect His character for all the world to see and to emulate.
 God had always desired that all the nations should also know the one true God and live in freedom--based on Israel as the model nation displaying God's character for all to see.